 As it happens, the first secretary of the Japanese embassy in India paid the Dalai Lama an ‘unofficial’ visit in Dharamsala on April 30, 1996.
 Contemporaneous news reports didn’t cover the topics of discussion, but it is unlikely that the Japanese diplomat would have failed to raise the Dalai Lama’s financial involvement with Shōkō Asahara and Aum Shinrikyō.
 After all, the Japanese government investigated the cult’s financial dealings at length.
 79

-Curiously, Karma Gelek Yuthok, the new ‘ambassador’ in Japan, also alleged that the Dalai Lama-Asahara relation ‘soured’ after the Tokyo Metropolitan Government failed to grant Aum the status of a Buddhist religious organisation.
+Curiously, Karma Gelek Yuthok, the new ‘ambassador’ in Japan since late 1993, also alleged that the Dalai Lama-Asahara relation ‘soured’ after the Tokyo Metropolitan Government failed to grant Aum the status of a Buddhist religious organisation.
 80 Recall that Aum Shinrikyō was registered as a religious body in August 1989: Clearly, the alleged ‘souring’ of their relationship did not prevent Asahara and the Dalai Lama from meeting for three more years, nor did it keep the Dalai Lama from accepting his donations.

 Flooded With Journalists